bhoeting/NavigationBuilder/README.md

 ```

 ### Advanced
-You can easily re-use and configure Navigations by extending the provided `AbstractNavigaiton` and specifying your own templates, active class, and Items.
+You can easily re-use and configure Navigations by extending the provided `AbstractNavigaiton` and specify your own templates, active class, and Items.
 ```php
 // app/Acme/Navigation/MasterNavigation.php